The Westing Game Theme of Society and Class

-For The Westing Game, class and status still pose real problems.
+In The Westing Game, class and status pose real problems.
 Several of Sunset Towers' tenants move in because they're excited about the prospect of living in such a fancy building; they're even more excited about other people knowing they live there.
 Other characters are more preoccupied with the status they've acquired through education, beauty, or money (or the lack of one of those qualities).

 Several of the book's characters make conscious efforts to rise above or move past the social positions they were born into, but it only goes so far—they can't keep their histories secret forever, and their original class standing comes back to haunt them.

 While The Westing Game acknowledges the problems that come with negotiating class standing, the book ultimately works to overcome those differences, calling for a society that places value on talent, intelligence, and hard work.